Building a 5G world we can all trust

 Previous cellular generations connected people - 5G will connect machines.

-According to Ericsson, there will be more than 22 billion connected IoT devices by 2024.
+Ericsson says there will be more than 22 billion connected IoT devices by 2024.
 This is a huge opportunity for telcos.
-But it’s not straightforward.
+But it's not straightforward.
 Connecting cars and water meters is very different from connecting smartphones.

-The majority of IoT devices are low-cost, small, limited in processing power, and battery-driven.
+Most IoT devices are low-cost, small, limited in processing power, and battery-driven.
 They might be located in harsh environments and expected to run for decades.

 The nature of the network connection is another variable.
 Some devices require low bandwidth over short distances.
 Others need short bursts of high bandwidth over long-distance.
 These unique qualities demand a new approach to connectivity and security.